 Walk on the Wild Side (1962)

 How does the film’s portrayal of woman characters relate to the pathological constructions of postwar femininity that we studied in the first week of class?
 For those who are interested in cinematic elements of film, see John Michael Santos, “Cinematic Elements of Film.”
-Essays are due on Friday, February 29.
 (25% of grade)

-Digital Project or Research Paper (4-6 pages): Each student will complete one of the following:
+Final Project due May 24 (full timeline of project work below): Each student will complete one of the following:

 Possible topics include: